Nigel Harman: Film and television work

 Harman's success on television and stage has facilitated a move into other television and film roles.
 In 2006, he played the leading role in the one-off drama thriller The Outsiders, co-starring actors Colin Salmon and Brian Cox.
 Later that year, he made a brief appearance in the Hollywood film Blood Diamond.

 In 2007 and 2008, he made guest appearances in the Channel 4 series Comedy Showcase and City of Vice, as well as an episode of the BBC drama series Lark Rise to Candleford.
 He also achieved his first major film role (as singer Jess Conrad) in Telstar.

 In 2009 he appeared in the series Plus One, and took over from Max Beesley as the new male lead in the BBC drama Hotel Babylon playing new owner Sam Franklin.
 He also appeared as a "Dealer" in the Channel 4 online educational game The Curfew.

 In 2011, Harman appeared in an episode of Agatha Christie's Marple.
-In 2013, he appeared in the fourth series of Downton Abbey, playing the role of a visiting valet named Mr Green.
+In 2013, he appeared in the fourth series of Downton Abbey, playing the role of a visiting valet and serial rapist named Mr Green.
 From 2013 until the series ended in 2017, he played Bradley Dawson in Mount Pleasant.

 The BBC announced in February 2023 that Harman had joined the cast of Casualty as Dr Max Cristie, the new clinical lead of the emergency department.
 Harman made his debut that same month.

 In August 2023, it was announced that Harman would appear as a contestant on the twenty-first series of Strictly Come Dancing.
 He was partnered with Katya Jones.
 He had to step down from the competition due to an injury hours before the quarter final on 2 December 2023.